 1 University Place between DeKalb and Flatbush Avenues

-While younger kids learn Mandarin or Spanish through play, songs and stories, seven- to 12-year-olds can study American Sign Language (or try a non-language camp like photography, robotics or sports).
+While younger kids learn Mandarin or Spanish through play, songs and stories, 7- to 12-year-olds receive a more traditional camp experience that doesn't include a foreign language.
 Since LIU has a great pool, all participants get lots of swim time.

 Language Immersion Camp at ISB – Brooklyn Heights